Ole Miss vs. Arkansas NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Razorbacks have been underdogs by 5.5 points or more three times this year and have covered the spread twice.

-- Arkansas' games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).
+- Arkansas' games this year have hit the over on three of six set point totals (50%).

-- The Razorbacks rack up 28.6 points per game, comparable to the 26.0 the Rebels give up.
+- The Razorbacks score 28.6 points per game, comparable to the 26 the Rebels allow.

-- Arkansas is 3-0 against the spread and 3-0 overall when the team notches more than 26.0 points.
+- Arkansas is 3-0 against the spread and 3-0 overall when the team scores more than 26 points.

-- This year the Razorbacks have two turnovers, four fewer than the Rebels have takeaways (6).
+- The Razorbacks have turned the ball over two times, four fewer times than the Rebels have forced turnovers (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.